Are you a member with a problem at work?

 If you have got a problem at work use these simple steps to start to get it resolved:

-1. Are you a PCS member working for the Home Office, Passport Office, Disclosure, and Barring Service, Gangmasters Licensing Authority, Sopra Steria (HMPO contract), Tata Consultancy Services Ltd (DBS contract) or an agency worker employed within one of these organisations?
+1. Are you a PCS member working for the Home Office, Passport Office, Disclosure and Barring Service, Gangmasters and Labour Abuse Authority, Sopra Steria (HMPO contract), Tata Consultancy Services Ltd (DBS contract) or an agency worker employed within one of these organisations?

 Yes: Go to point 2.